 A comprehensive course in Spanish conversation, with continued vocabulary development.
-Emphasis will be placed on strengthening listening comprehension skills and on developing improvisational skills.
-The class is conducted in Spanish and supplemented by audio tapes.
+Emphasis will be placed on strengthening listening comprehension skills and on developing improvisational conversation skills.
+This course is designed specifically for non-native speakers.
+Offered as necessary.
+Prerequisite: SPA 2312 and consent of instructor.
+Three semester hours